-Hard Rock Stadium announced Monday afternoon that Colombia and Venezuela’s national teams will square off at the stadium on Sept.
-7.
+Hard Rock Stadium announced Monday that the Perú and Chile national football teams will face off in Miami Gardens on Oct.
+12.